Intergovernmental agreements (IGAs) and cooperation

 EU Directive on Administrative Cooperation (DAC6)

-The new rules of DAC6 introduce mandatory disclosure requirements for certain cross-border tax arrangements, provided the main benefit of such arrangements is the expectation of a lower tax burden and/or of other specific characteristics (hallmarks) defined in the Directive.
+The rules of DAC6 introduce mandatory disclosure requirements for certain cross-border tax arrangements, provided the main benefit of such arrangements is the expectation of a lower tax burden and/or of other specific characteristics (hallmarks) defined in the Directive.
+The reporting obligation lies primarily with the intermediary business consultants of taxpayers and, in certain instances, with the taxpayers themselves.

-The rules have to apply from 1 July 2020.
-However, the reporting obligation already applies to transactions implemented from 25 June 2018 onwards.
+The DAC6 provisions have a retroactive effect, and the reporting obligation captures transactions implemented from 25 June 2018 onwards.

 Choice of business entity